 Know Your Playing Surface

 Different types of cleats are designed for play on different types of playing surfaces.
 If you know what type of surface you’ll be playing on, look for cleats designed for that.
-If you’re unsure or will be playing on different surfaces, a more versatile shoe is what you’re looking for.
+If you’re unsure or will be playing on different surfaces, a more versatile shoe will be more suitable for you.

-Molded and Rubber Bottom Cleat: Best for different playing surfaces
+Molded cleats and Rubber Sole Cleat: Best for different playing surfaces